ModDota/moddota.github.io/_articles/assets/particles/volcano-particle.md

 # Volcano Particle

-Here I'll explain how to modify preexisting particles for the creation of a [Volcano ability](https://github.com/MNoya/DotaCraft/blob/master/scripts/npc/abilities/firelord_volcano.txt) :nuke:
+Here I'll explain how to modify preexisting particles for the creation of a [Volcano ability](https://github.com/MNoya/DotaCraft/blob/master/scripts/npc/abilities/firelord_volcano.txt)

 I won't be making the particles from scratch or going really deep into its possibilities, so make sure to read the wonderful [Particle Creation Series](/assets/particles/particle-basics) by kritth to get a deeper understanding than just this example.